defdefred/Remotty/README.md

 Any ESP32 board with usb port!

 ## Use cases
+A cheap Openwrt router can acte as a SSH portal and serve a dedicated WiFi management network to several Remotty.

 ## Arduino configuration
 I don't use arduino-ide, it is way to bloaded and slow.
 I prefer arduino-cli and vim :-).